burakpadr/tuxdb/docs/design/tuxdb-design.md

 ![](https://raw.githubusercontent.com/burakpadr/tuxdb/main/docs/design/media/tuxdb-general-design.jpeg)

 ## **Shell**
-- The shell decides which service to send the commhttps://raw.githubusercontent.com/burakpadr/tuxdb/main/docs/design/media/core-engine-design.pngands entered by the user.
+- The shell decides which service to send the commands entered by the user.
 After making a decision, it sends the necessary data to the service.

 ## **Server**